Manuscript reading room

 Reproduction request form (bill to a Münster University department)

-Any requests by email, mail or fax should contain your address, information on the item and the desired form of reproduction.
+Any requests by email or mail should contain your address, information on the item and the desired form of reproduction.

 The prices for reproduction can be found in our price list.